Baltimore, MD Premises Liability Lawyer

 For example, a grocery store must have protocols in place to quickly clean up spills in aisles and place warning signs to alert customers of wet floors.

-Apartment complexes present unique challenges in premises liability cases.
+Apartment complexes present unique challenges in the circumstances and litigation between the landowner and their tenants.
 Property managers and landlords have responsibilities that extend beyond individual units, including:

 • Maintaining common areas